arp242/trackwall/README.markdown

 DNS proxy and filter.

-It's intended usage is to block third-party browser requests.
+Its intended usage is to block third-party browser requests.
 It's not intended to "block advertisement" as such, rather it's intended to "block third party requests".